 Can dogs have green beans in moderation and gain health benefits?

-Can dogs eat raw green beans?
+Yes, dogs can eat raw green beans.

 Just make sure to chop them up so your dog can safely ingest this food.

-Frozen green beans for dogs
+How about frozen green beans for dogs?

 Not only that, it also makes for a delightful treat in the summertime.